Gluten-free naan bread is the perfect accompaniment to a good curry. It’s also great as some dipping bread to go with delicious homemade dips.

 - The type of oil you cook in is completely up to you.
 Vegetable oil, butter, and coconut oil all work surprisingly well when it comes to cooking the gluten-free naan bread.

 - If you roll the naan out a bit thicker, then you can get some nice thick pieces of bread that work great as a sandwich when sliced in half.

-- If the yeast mixture doesn’t start to foam the water was either too hot, too cold or your yeast is already dead (Check use by date).
+- If the yeast mixture doesn’t start to foam, then the water was either too hot, too cold or your yeast is already dead (Check use-by date).
 If it doesn’t foam, then your dough will still rise thanks to the self-rising flour.

 - You can cook the naan bread straight away if you don’t have time for the yeast to work its magic.
 The bread might be a little denser but will still fluff up quite nice.

 This naan bread is so tasty and will please anyone who is living a gluten-free diet.
 However, you might also be wondering how the bread will affect your waistline.
 If you’re curious, then you can find all the nutritional information you need below.

 Please keep in mind this nutritional information is an estimate as it was calculated online.
 It is also only per naan bread with a weight of 94g (3.3 oz) each.